CaptchaAgent/hcaptcha-model-factory/README.md

 If this project is helpful for you, please give me a :star:star!

-You can see the full usage and examples at [hcaptcha-challenger](https://github.com/QIN2DIM/hcaptcha-challenger).
+You can see the full usage at [Wiki](https://github.com/beiyuouo/hcaptcha-model-factory/wiki) and examples at [hcaptcha-challenger](https://github.com/QIN2DIM/hcaptcha-challenger).